acg/alangrow.com/content/blog/mutt-tip-attach-multiple-files.html.md

       }
     }

 You can attach multiple files in [mutt](http://www.mutt.org/)'s file browser, if they're in the same directory: just use 't' to tag them, then ';'-Enter.
+(Quickly, one after the other.)
 You can also view files from the file browser before attaching them, just hit Space.
 Ten years of mutt and I'm still discovering this stuff...